Allowed image types are jpeg,png,gif

 More than 230 bird species have been recorded in these former gravel pits that have been transformed into a nature reserve of 26 hectares.

-No parking lot signposted, parking along the street "Am Plessenteich" (89231 Neu-Ulm).
+Plessenteich is located 8 km southeast of the city of Ulm and directly north of the village of Werzlen.
+No parking lot signposted, you can park along the beginning of the street "Am Plessenteich" (89231 Neu-Ulm).
 Click on the P in the map to get directions.